awhaston/awhaston/README.md

 My name is Wyatt!
-I am a full time embedded software engineer that also enjoys building web apps.
+I am a full time embedded software engineer and systems engieneer that also enjoys building web apps.

+Recently I have been exploring Linux drivers and kernel development.

 🎓 Bachelor of Information Technology at Kennesaw State University